Wedding Flowers by the Seasons – 20 Types to Pick From

 2. Dahlia

-Available in late summer until early fall, the dahlia can add drama to your wedding with its bold, lush, and rounded petals that has once swept Europe when it was first brought there from South America.
+Available in late summer until early fall, the dahlia can add drama to your wedding with its bold, lush, and rounded petals that once swept Europe when it was first brought there from South America.
 It has a spicy scent and is available in white, yellow, orange, pink, red, and purple.

 3. Hydrangea